 - English-Indonesian Dictionary

 Works to and from Indonesian.
-Gives several options for the selection in the other language.
+Gives several options for the selection in the other language [Use the Alt button to access the multiple option response.

 - Indonesian/English Dictionary